-Today we look at one of the more famous films I’ve profiled, while mostly ignoring everything that made it famous.
-We’re going to look at (the furs in) the 1933 film Baby Face, staring Barbara Stanwyck.
-Yes, Miss Stanwyck’s career highlight may not be until 1938, but she was no slouch in the fur wearing department in the years leading up to it.
-The film itself is notable as one of the more “infamous” “pre Code” films, and one of the reasons said Code exists.
+Today we look at one of the more famous films I’ve profiled while mostly ignoring everything that made it famous.
+We will look at (the furs in) the 1933 film Baby Face, starring Barbara Stanwyck.
+Yes, Miss Stanwyck’s career highlight may not be until 1938, but she was no slouch in the fur-wearing department in the years leading up to it.
+The film itself is notable as one of the more “infamous” “pre Code” films and one of the reasons said Code exists.

 Baby Face – The Film

 Why did said Code exist?
 Because people couldn’t handle a chick sleeping her way to the top, that’s why.
-Yes, in this film Barbara Stanwyck stars as Lily Powers, a woman who knows what she wants and knows how to get it.
-And get it, she does, always off screen and totally implied.
-This is still 1933, when the mere idea of a female sexual predator was enough to give fine, upstanding people tha vapors!
-Lily climbs the corporate ladder, leaving behind broken boyfriends in a heap along the way, until she reaches the president of Gotham Trust and thinks her life of luxury is assured.
-Things actually do work out in the end, but only because the New York State Censorship Board (at least they were really up front with the name) strongly implied the film would never see the light of day if she didn’t.
+Yes, in this film, Barbara Stanwyck stars as Lily Powers, a woman who knows what she wants and knows how to get it.
+And get it, she does, always off-screen and totally implied.
+This was still 1933 when the mere idea of a female sexual predator was enough to give fine, upstanding people tha vapors!
+Lily climbs the corporate ladder, leaving behind broken boyfriends in a heap along the way until she reaches the president of Gotham Trust and thinks her life of luxury is assured.
+Things actually work out in the end, but only because the New York State Censorship Board (at least they were really upfront with the name) strongly implied the film would never see the light of day if she didn’t.

 Baby Face – The Furs

 Unlike the scorecard required to keep track of The Mad Miss Manton, this film is almost all Stanwyck all the time.
-Lily doesn’t sleep her way to the top to dress like a hobo, after all.
-She’s stuffing the closet with furs, and presumably other expensive clothes and jewelery which I care much less about.
+After all, Lily doesn’t sleep her way to the top to dress like a hobo.
+She’s stuffing the closet with furs and presumably other expensive clothes and jewelry, which I care much less about.
 Really, shiny rocks?
 What’s up with that?

 We see a bit more of it before this shorter sequence ends, revealing the collar to be even larger than previously seen.